cliffjsgit/class4-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 10.4
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "chop" should remove first and last element in-place.
-#
 # 1. Write a function called chop that takes a list, modifies it by removing the
 # first and last elements, and returns None.
 For example: